Ah, make the most of what we yet may spend,|

 We have received several e-mails from people who almost by accident found this website.
 Some think NOE is a very rare last name.
 So they write to me and ask me if James Joyce Noe, born in Kansas City in 1781 is related to my line ?
 Here is the answer I gave one of these correspondents.

 We have tried throughout this website to put historical notes in italics.
 We wanted to bring the genealogical information but also give the reader a better idea of what it must have been like for our ancestors.
-They worked hard and suffered and the result is their investment into the future: they gave more to each new generation to build on, to improve and to make things easier and less painful for us.
+They worked hard and suffered and the result is their investment in the future: they gave more to each new generation to build on, to improve and to make things easier and less painful for us.
 Whether that was a good idea is neither here nor there.

 If you have a document relevant to these pages, a picture of someone mentioned on this website or a photograph of some place in our Meetjesland, old or recent, please send me a copy.
 Please do not send originals if you want them back.
 And please tell me a little about it.
 Who are the persons appearing in the photograph ?
 What town, hamlet, farm or street is this ?
 Who made the picture ?
 When was it taken ?
 I would be very happy to publish it here if at all possible.
 Contact us !